eweast/S4-Validation/README.md

 ```

-When matched, the ng-model is set to invalid (via Angular's <a href="http://docs.angularjs.org/api/ng.directive:ngModel.NgModelController#$setValidity"/> `$setValidity` method</a>.
+Notified, the directive sets its corrosponding `ng-model` to invalid via Angular's <a href="http://docs.angularjs.org/api/ng.directive:ngModel.NgModelController#$setValidity"/> `$setValidity` method</a>.
 Angular will then add `ng-invalid` to the form element's class automatically.
 TODO... continue.